Substitute Care

 Domestic activities of daily living (ADL) assistance is not payable under substitute care services.
 Domestic ADL assistance may be funded as 'Home Services' by the TAC.

 If the TAC client was living with his/her elderly or disabled family member before the transport accident, the reasonable costs of home services may be funded by the TAC.
-Eligibility will be considered under the Home Services for accidents on or after 1 January 2005 policy.
+Eligibility will be considered under the Support at Home policy.

 Will the TAC fund services as substitute care if the services can be funded under another provision of the Transport Accident Act 1986?